wacncontent/CustomizeTool/output/articles/app-service-web/web-sites-backup.md

 -->
 <!-- keep by customization: begin -->
-1. In the Azure portal for your website, choose the **Backups** tab.
+1. In the Azure Management Portal for your website, choose the **Backups** tab.

 	![Backups page][ChooseBackupsPage]